 5.16 The Cranleigh Neighbourhood Plan Group worked closely with officers from Waverley Borough Council to ascertain the contribution which Cranleigh was expected to make to delivering the housing requirements of the Cranleigh Local Plan Part One.
 The starting point was the housing figures in Appendix D of the Cranleigh Local Plan Part One (shown in Figure 5.1).
 These figures reflected the position as at 1st April 2017.
 In the intervening period prior to the completion of the Plan, there were further completions and new sites with planning permission.
+As at September

-This served to reduce the overall requirement of the Neighbourhood Plan (column E) from the figure shown of 101 dwellings to 59 dwellings at the start of the Neighbourhood Plan period in April 2021.
+2022, the overall requirement of the Neighbourhood Plan (column E) had been met in full.